-Mr. Mike Sawley, City of Chico Community Development May 23, 2018 Page 2
+Mr. Mike Sawley, City of Chico Community Development May 23, 2018 Page 2 future damages due to impacts for which adequate mitigation was not undertaken or sustained.

 - Should any runoff from the proposed project enter the State's highway right of way and/or Caltrans drainage facilities, it must meet all Regional Water Quality Control Board water quality standards prior to entering the State's highway right of way or Caltrans drainage facilities.
 Appropriate stormwater quality BMPs (i.e., oil/water separators, clarifiers, infiltration systems, etc.) may be applied to ensure that runoff from the site meets these standards (i.e., is free of oils, greases, metals, sands, sediment, etc.).
 Once installed, the property owner must properly maintain these systems. - All work proposed and performed within the State's highway right of way must be in accordance with Caltrans' standards and require a Caltrans Encroachment Permit prior to commencing construction.